MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index.md

 We recommend having one NSG for each subnet that contains VMs, to enable subnet isolation.
 Do not assign an NSG to the gateway subnet, or the gateway will stop functioning.

-In addition to the default network security group rules, this architecture adds an NSG rule in the SQL Server subnet to allow SQL Server requests (TCP port 1433) from the SharePoint subnets, RDP traffic (port 3389) from the management subnet, and any traffic from the Active Directory and gateway subnets.

 If you want to configure subnet isolation, add NSG rules that define the allowed or denied inbound or outbound traffic for each subnet.

 This configuration primarily follows the reference architecture for n-tier applications, but deployment models can vary.
 For more information, see [Filter network traffic with network security groups][virtual-networks-nsg].

 ### Storage recommendations

 The storage configuration of the VMs in the farm should match the appropriate best practices used for on-premises deployments.
 SharePoint servers should have a separate disk for logs.
 SharePoint servers hosting search index roles require additional disk space for the search index to be stored.
-For SQL Server, the standard practice to separate data and logs.
+For SQL Server, the standard practice is to separate data and logs.
 Add more disks for database backup storage, and use a separate disk for [tempdb][tempdb].

 For best reliability, we recommend using [Azure Managed Disks][managed-disks].
 Managed disks ensure that the disks for VMs within the an availability set are isolated to avoid single points of failure.